ZhongNingmou/model-exploration/README.md

 ## Set up account and run example

-1. Open LDAP UI and login with 'cn=admin,dc=ningmoulocal,dc=com' and password 'admin_pass'.
+1. Open LDAP UI and login with 'cn=admin,dc=ningmoulocal,dc=com' and password 'admin_pass'

 Create new groups and new users using the following steps:
-    Under the basic root, select Create a child entry, then select Generic: Posix Group to create a new group.
-    Under the new group entry, press Create a child entry, then select Generic: User Account to create a new user.
-Each user must have a group ID, i.e, under an existing group.
+    Under the basic root, select Create a child entry, then select Generic: Posix Group to create a new group Under the new group entry, press Create a child entry, then select Generic: User Account to create a new user Each user must have a group ID, i.e, under an existing group

 2. Set MinIO alias and user policy.
+Get into bin with

+    ```bash
+    docker exec -it mc_container_name /bin/sh
+    ```
+and set mc alias with

+    ```bash
+    mc alias set miniohost http://minio:9000
+    ```

+Then set different policies on the users with the following command

+    ```bash
+    mc admin policy set miniohost POLICY user=user_distingued_name
+    ```

-Use 'docker exec -it mc_container_name /bin/sh' command to get into bin and set mc alias with 'mc alias set miniohost http://minio:9000' command.
-Then set different policies on the users with the following command 'mc admin policy set miniohost POLICY user=user_distingued_name'.
-This policy is the default policy for the user to access all buckets and objects.
+This policy is the default policy for the user to access all buckets and objects

 3. Login to MinIO with LDAPAfter username(cn) and password.
-Then create a new bucket "mlflow" and modify the access policy.
+Then create a new bucket "mlflow" and modify the access policy

-4. Access Grafana UI with http://localhost:3000
+4. Access Grafana UI with http://localhost:3000 and login with username 'admin' and password 'admin'

-5. run run_example.py to begin data transfer and check data drift dashboard on Grafana general dashboard.
+5. run run_example.py to begin data transfer and check data drift dashboard on Grafana general dashboard

 6. cd into inference folder and run inferece.py and check results on Mlflow UI with http://localhost:5000